igorujevic/igorujevic/README.md

 <img align="left" alt="GIF" src="assets/ezgif.com-gif-maker.gif" width="200" height="120" style="margin-right: 1rem;"/>

 <p style="text-align: justify;">I'm <a href="#">Igor Ujević</a> from Croatia and I'm web developer.
-Curently working for Fuel Gaming.
-Mostly <strong>JavaScript full-stack developer</strong>, but I also like to work with PHP.
+Curently working for Fuel Gaming. <strong>JavaScript full-stack developer</strong>, but I also like to work with PHP.
 I love writing code and I'm extremely motivated, with clearly defined goals.
 I'm eager to advance my skills and competencies the best I possibly can.
 Communicative and ready to work in a team, ready to work and progress.
 Flexible and easily adaptable to new conditions.
 Responsible and open to new ideas.</p><br><br>

 ### Skils, languages and tools 👨🏽‍💻